 So what’s the good news?

 Christian fiction for teens is not a dead market.
 A number of publishers, including Tyndale House, Zondervan, and Thomas Nelson, still focus solely on Christian fiction (albeit, with lighter doses of religious elements).
 And many Christian authors, both indie and traditional, have managed to thrust a book or two into the world.
-A few have even gained footing on the steep slope of publishing and continue to put out new works.
+A few have even gained a footing on the steep slope of publishing and continue to put out new works.

-Where to Look When It’s Hard To Find Christian Books For Teens
+Where to Find Christian Books For Teens

 What You Can Do to Help